Kengo: Master of Bushido

 Kengo: Master of Bushido is a fighting game and the first entry in the Kengo series.
-Developed by Lightweight, it was released for the PlayStation 2 as Kengo (剣豪) in Japan on December 14, 2000 and as Kengo: Master of Bushido in North America and Europe in 2001 respectively.
+Developed by Lightweight, it was released for the PlayStation 2 as Kengo (剣豪) in Japan on December 14, 2000, and as Kengo: Master of Bushido in North America and Europe in 2001 respectively.
 A sequel, Sword of the Samurai (Kengo 2 in Japan), was released in 2002.

-The game was released in Japan on PlayStation Network on April 16, 2014 as a PS2 Classic for the PlayStation 3.
+The game was released in Japan on PlayStation Network on April 16, 2014, as a PS2 Classic for the PlayStation 3.

 Gameplay

 The single-player game consists of three sections.
 Of these, the first two sections are for training and for challenging other schools.
 The training consists of multiple mini-games which each focus on one gameplay aspect, such as timing or button combos.
 The training helps increase the maximum value for the character statistics, without augmenting their current value.
 When challenging other schools the player will fight four identical-looking opponents, one unique opponent, and the master of that school.
 The battles are fought using wooden swords but increase in difficulty consecutively, and the player recovers a small portion of health between battles.

 The player will need to defeat each rival school to earn a place at the head of their school.
 The player randomly has access to the Imperial Tournament, which serves as the final goal for the game.
 Players fight in the tournament using steel swords and have full health at the start of each match.
 The player can challenge other schools with victory meaning that they have earned the sword of that school.
 The player gets a unique special move by arming with different swords.
 By this point the player will be challenged randomly either by the master or unique opponent from other schools and will not be able to decline.
 Losing random encounters strips the sword of that school from the character.
 Both the life and Ki bars are able to be hidden from battle, and a wounded character has their status displayed during battle.

 Offense uses four "stances" as well as one special move.
 This special move is not always available if the wrong sword is equipped.
 These special moves are executed by pressing the triangle button when the player has a full Ki bar.
 The player can fill the Ki bar by pressing the triangle button or by fighting successfully.
 Each of these "stances" is selected using the shoulder buttons and is made up of three moves.
-These moves must be executed in sequence and each can be augmented by the proximity of the characters to one another, by using the analog stick, by or pressing another button while exeucting the combo.
+These moves must be executed in sequence and each can be augmented by the proximity of the characters to one another, by using the analog stick, by or pressing another button while executing the combo.
 When not in battle, the player can re-design the four stances by replacing one move or all three moves with other moves that the player has earned during the game.